seeleteam/seele.js/README.md

 ### .send(command [string], ...arguments..., callback [function])

 Sends the given command with optional arguments.
 Function `callback` defaults to `console.log`.
-All of the API commands are supported in lowercase or camelcase.
-Or uppercase.
-Anycase!
+All of the API commands are supported in camelcase and lowercase first letter.

 ```js
 client.send("getBlock", "", 1, false, function(info) {